wp-plugins/events-made-easy/readme.txt

 == Changelog ==

+= 1.3.2 =
+* Bugfix: remove some abiguous placeholder matching and correct the newly introduced image dimensions

 = 1.3.1 =
 * Improvement: add width and height to thumb images, just in case the resized versions don't exist
 * Bugfix: make #_LOCATIONNAME work again